illinois-cs241/illinois-cs241.github.io/_posts/2016-11-02-finding_filesystems.md

 You can store anything on filesystems.
 See what we hid around the filesystem for you...

-## Other Edge Cases you don't need to worry about
+## Other edge cases you don't need to worry about

-*	You don't need to update the `last_access` and the `last_change`
+*	You don't need to update the `last_access` and the `last_change`.
 *	You don't need to worry about data corruption or checksums or anything fancy, the filesystem will be valid.
-*	Make sure you can ls the `/directory_alot` and the `/directory_alot_alot`, these test if you go over multiple data blocks
+*	Make sure you can `ls` the `/directory_alot` and the `/directory_alot_alot`; these test if you go over multiple data blocks.
 *	Make sure all the files you cat out in `/goodies` look correct when you `xdg-open` them.
-Make sure you can get the pngs and the pdfs to print out correctly
+Make sure you can get the PNGs and the PDFs to print out correctly.

 ## Helpful Hints and Notes

-*   Handle the edge conditions, you can assume that size will be valid.
+*   Handle the edge conditions.
+You can assume that size will be valid.
 What is the code supposed to do when you get to a singly indirect block?
 *   Draw pictures!
-Understand what each of the things in the struct mean
+Understand what each of the things in the structs mean.
-*   Review your pointer arithmetic
+*   Review your pointer arithmetic.
-*   You cannot change any file but fs.c
+*   You cannot change any file but `fs.c`.

 ## Files to be graded

 *   `fs.c`

-**ANYTHING not specified in these docs is considered undefined behavior and we will not test it**
+**Anything not specified in these docs is considered undefined behavior, and we will not test it.**